diddlesnaps/snapcraft-utils-library/docs/lib/gtk-locales.rst

 =====================

 Applying the utility with sc-jsonnet is the easiest method.
-To use, simply import the library and add `gtk_locales.apply()` to your `snapcraft` tag.
+To use, simply import the library and add `gtk_locales()` to your `snapcraft` tag.
 The following code shows a trivial example of using it:

 .. literalinclude:: ../../examples/gtk-locales/snapcraft.jsonnet
     :language: jsonnet